Decorative neutral curve divider

 • New logo vs. expansion selling receives tailored content and training

-Trend 7: Proving Enablement's Business Impact
+Trend 7: Proving the Business Impact of Sales Enablement

 • Correlation analysis connects enablement activities to revenue outcomes